Trump Accused Obama Of Playing Too Much Golf, But He Has Played Three Times As Much As The Ex-President

 It was his fourth straight day at one of his clubs.

-CNN is reporting that the 71-year-old president golfed with supporter and golf star, Jack Nicklaus.
-On Friday, the president played golf with Dustin Johnson and Tiger Woods.
+ABC is reporting that the 71-year-old president golfed with supporter and golf star Jack Nicklaus.
+On Friday, the president played golf with Dustin Johnson and Tiger Woods, per a report from TMZ.

 Donald Trump plays golf almost three times as much as Barack Obama | By @RachaelRevesz https://t.co/ecanyD77tD